worldlycode/nanobot-docs/README.md

 - [Documentation Site](https://worldlycode.github.io/nanobot-dev-docs)
 - [Main Project Repository](https://github.com/worldlycode/nanobot-dev)

-**Note:** Though the documentation and resources discussed are open to all, the project repo is currently private while we are under development.
+**Note:** Though the documentation and resources discussed are open to all, the project repo is currently private while we are under development. mkdocs